vixus0/overwitch/README.md

 At the moment, it provides support for all Overbridge 2 devices, which are Analog Four MKII, Analog Rytm MKII, Digitakt, Digitone, Digitone Keys, Analog Heat, Analog Heat MKII and Syntakt.

-Overbridge 1 devices, which are Analog Four MKI, Analog Keys and Analog Rytm MKI, are not supported yet.
+Overbridge 1 devices support, which are Analog Four MKI, Analog Keys and Analog Rytm MKI, is in the works.

 Overwitch consists of 4 different binaries: `overwitch`, which is a GUI application, `overwitch-cli` which offers the same functionality for the command line; and `overwitch-play` and `overwitch-record` which do not integrate with JACK at all but stream the audio from and to a WAVE file.